anaximeno/anaximeno/README.md

 # Sup :v:

-I'm an undergraduate Computers and Informatics Engineering student, specialized in Software Engineering and Applied Artificial Intelligence.
+I'm an undergraduate Computers and Informatics Engineering student and a Artificial Intelligence Enthusiast.

 ### :star2: Objectives